Alexpol19/preact-with-jest-app/Readme.md

-# Preact app with Jest and Testing Library libraries
+# Preact app with Jest and Testing Library package